Aichi Prefecture 471-8571

 Toyota’s most recent humanoid robot prototype (one of many partner robots the automotive giant is developing) stands 130cm tall and weighs 50Kgr.
 Its legs have 7 degrees of freedom and it can run at an average speed of 7 km/h.
 In contrast, Honda’s ASIMO’s maximum speed is 6km/h.
 The Toyota researchers had to develop new real-time methods for balance control.
 These methods make it possible for the robot to remain balanced when an external force such as a push from a human is applied when in motion.

-Toyota Motor Corporation has collaboration with Microsoft Corporation for the development and deployment of telematics applications on the Windows Azure platform for electric and plug-in hybrid vehicles.
+Toyota Motor Corp. has collaboration with Microsoft Corp. for the development and deployment of telematics applications on the Windows Azure platform for electric and plug-in hybrid vehicles.

-In an effort to further their engagement into robotics and artificial intelligence (AI), the company established the Toyota Research Institute, Inc. (TRI), in Silicon Valley, California in January 2016.
+In an effort to further their engagement into robotics and AI, the company established the Toyota Research Institute, Inc. (TRI), in Silicon Valley, California in January 2016.
 With TRI, Toyota’s goal is to speed up the development of AI with applications to smarter and safer vehicles and robots that can make our lives better at home.

-In 2017, Toyota unveiled the Concept-i car that uses an AI system called Yui that is designed to engage with drivers and keep them aware of their surroundings.
+In 2017, the company unveiled the Concept-i car that uses an AI system called Yui that is designed to engage with drivers and keep them aware of their surroundings.

 The company was founded in 1933 and is headquartered in Toyota City, Japan.